newjersey/navigator.business.nj.gov/content/src/anytime-action-tasks/vacant-building-fire-permit.md

 :::callout{ showHeader="true" headerText="" showIcon="false" calloutType="informational" }

-You may need to get other types of fire permits depending on your business activity.
+You may need to get other fire permits depending on your business activity.
 Check with your LEA to see what fire permits you need.

 :::